kavin404/csrf-protection-synchronizer-token/README.md

 To run the demo.

-To learn more about CSRF and Synchronizer Token pattern refere to
+To learn more about CSRF and Synchronizer Token pattern refer to https://kavintechblog.blogspot.com/2018/10/how-to-protect-from-csrf.html